RIT Global Day of Service

 Join Tigers in your community for a day of service that reaches around the world!

 Bring Tiger pride and power to your community’s needs during RIT’s annual Global Day of Service.
 Join your fellow alumni for a group, hands-on project that will help non-profit organizations in your area.
 Just a few hours of your time can have a big impact!

-Projects are being set up around the world, and there may be one already set in your region – check the list of projects below.
-You can register for existing projects, or you can create a new project to help a non-profit you care about.
-Make sure to read the Guidelines for Successful Projects before you begin.
+Projects are being set up around the world—check the project list below for your region.
+Register for existing projects or create a new project to help a non-profit you care about.

-Space is limited for all sites; register today to reserve your spot!
+Space is limited for all projects, so register today!

 CREATE YOUR OWN PROJECT

 While every non-profit organization can use our help, there are guidelines for creating Global Day of Service projects to ensure that both the organization and our Tiger volunteers benefit from the day.
 Please follow these guidelines when creating any GDS project, or contact email@example.com for questions.

 - Contact the non-profit organization before you create a project for Global Day of Service.
 Explain the purpose of the day, and ask if they have a work need that can be addressed by groups of volunteers in 3-5 hours.
 We strive for 20-25 volunteers at a location, but many organizations can only accommodate 5-10 volunteers.

 - Please make sure the organization understands that the day is set for Saturday, September 8, 2018.
 We cannot approve projects being done on other days.